Cornell-MIT/PlanetWaves/README.md

-# PLANETWAVES is a four dimensional spectral wave model adapted from the University of Miami wave model ([UMWM](https://github.com/umwm/umwm)) to produce surface waves for a given bathymetry and a given wind climate on different planets.
-The model has been validated using buoy data at the Great Lakes and previous wave tank experiments for different surface pressure, temperature, salinity.
+# PLANETWAVES is a four-dimensional spectral wave model adapted from the University of Miami wave model ([UMWM](https://github.com/umwm/umwm)) to produce surface waves for a given bathymetry and a given wind climate on different planets.
+The model has been validated using buoy data at the Great Lakes and previous wave tank experiments for different surface pressure, temperature, and salinity.

 ```
 umwm_titan